-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you for asking that question.
-It's true, what you're saying, we are trying to do things about it, and trying to see how we can improve the situation.

-I know we want to solve it soon, and I recognize that the fact that having no social worker in Sanikiluaq was very difficult, and unfortunately, other communities have to go through that right now too.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for asking that question.
+It's true, what you're saying, we are trying to do things about it and trying to see how we can improve the situation.
+I know we want to solve it soon and I recognize that the fact that having no social worker in Sanikiluaq was very difficult, and unfortunately, other communities also have to go through that right now.

-We always try to find housing for our staff in the Department of Human Resources, and when staff quit and leave, their old staff housing unit is taken over by other departments, and that has been part of the problem.
+We always try to find housing for our staff in the Department of Human Resources, and when staff quit and leave, their old staff housing unit is taken over by other departments, which has been part of the problem.
 We hope to find solutions for that soon.
 Thank you, Mr. Speaker.